Ayms/torrent-live/README.md

 ## Presentation

-Check out [torrent-live](http://www.torrent-live.org) for a more general presentation and to get the dynamic blocklist.
+Check out [torrent-live](http://www.torrent-live.org) for a more general presentation and to get the dynamic torrent blocklist.

 This is based on the excellent [torrent-stream](https://github.com/mafintosh/torrent-stream) and [bittorrent-dht](https://github.com/feross/bittorrent-dht) modules.